suarez605/suarez605/README.md

 ### Hi there 👋
+👨‍💻
+I am Álvaro Suárez, a Software Engineer from Madrid, Spain.
+I am mainly a Backend developer in languages such as java and Python but I am also interested in many more things like Cybersecurity, Big Data and Artificial Intelligence.
+I am also a self-taught photographer and I really like the intelligence world in fields like SIGINT, HUMINT and IMINT.

+- 🔭 I’m currently working on KANARA Kitesurfing  🏄‍♂️ 🤙 I am also a ETSIINF UPM Student.
+- 🌱 I’m currently learning FastAPI and Automated Cripto Trading.
+- 👯 I’m looking to collaborate on free software projects or any disruptive idea to build a startup.
+- 💬 Ask me about anything related to Computer Science or about any subject from the Computer Engineering Degree at ETSIINF.
+- 📫 How to reach me: Twitter: @suarez605

 <!--
 **suarez605/suarez605** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.